duz1ht/DZ_Map_Editor/README.md

 - [ ] Item Attributes

 I couldn’t get it implemented:
 - Fog: I tried implementing “Fullscreen Depth Fog” using 3 points (near, mid, far, which I think is how BHD uses it).
 But since I don’t technically know how fog works in games, I couldn’t guide the AI in a way that avoided issues like fog color mismatch when applying it to each thing on the canvas, object silhouettes showing through the fog, etc. Every time I fixed one problem, another one showed up.
 So I decided to remove it and wait for help from other collaborators in the future.
+I left the Debug Fog button in the canvas, it can be reused in the future to fine-tune the near, mid, and far values for each fog preset in the .env files.

 ## Feedback